 2 | How do you want the space to make you feel?

 Think back to the first time you walked into this room.
 How did it make you feel and what did you notice first?
 If your first thought was that it felt dark and closed off, this is a good indication that you should choose a lighter paint color.

 If the room feels bare and uninspiring, this might mean that it needs a little color – not necessarily on the walls, but with your decor.
 Along with functioning for your family, your home should bring you joy every day.

 For example, last year I updated our laundry room and I really wanted it to feel clean and airy.
 I changed the blue walls to a clean, crisp white and painted the brown cabinets an earthy green.
 I painted a black and white checkered pattern on the floor which also gave it a clean and modern feel.

 If you struggle to choose the best paint color for your room and are afraid of making a mistake, go neutral!
-This is the best way to ensure you will not have to paint a room twice, which is NOT fun.
-A neutral white or gray will give you the perfect blank canvas to begin decorating the room.
-You can add your personality with artwork, furniture, and textiles.
+This is the best way to avoid painting a room twice, which is NOT fun.

 Popular White Paint Colors